dumblob/XPMA_Engine/README.md

 technical remarks:
 * continuous integration (a prototype is executed in background immediately after a small change in the model occurs and will guide the user what he did improperly or what is missing/unclear/undecidable)
 * multiplatform (both the tool and the resulting system)
-* auto-generation of "remote interfaces" (REST, RPC, message busses, etc.) following e.g. the [JSend specification](http://labs.omniti.com/labs/jsend)
+* auto-generation of "remote interfaces" (REST, RPC, message busses, etc.) for everything including also service/system/... introspection and following e.g. the [JSend specification](http://labs.omniti.com/labs/jsend)
+    * shall support authentication and authorization - both using credentials and unique hash "link" or similar
-* much simpler than the existing systems (mentioned in "arguments")
+* orders of magnitude simpler than existing systems (mentioned in "arguments")
 * backend-agnostic and frontend-agnostic (there'll be modules offering these specifics)
 * scalability - the resulting systems will not use "engine", but will be stand-alone distributed and parallelized applications
 * built with soft real-time messaging (e.g. collaboration) in mind (in the models themself and in the resulting system as well)